 First of all, we need to keep in mind that Mark (Peter’s Gospel) was originally intended for Jews in Palestine.
 The late Dr. Robert L. Lindsey has demonstrated that although Mark’s Gospel shows poor Greek syntax, if one translates it back into the Hebrew or Aramaic it has very good syntax in those languages.
 So, Mark represents a very literal translation from Peter’s words, even keeping the original Semitic word order.

-This is fine and probably not new to anyone reading this, but how do we put these gentiles to whom Mark is writing in the city of Rome where Irenaeus and Clement of Alexandria claim Peter preached?
-Well, there are Latinisms transliterated into the Greek found in Mark.
+This is fine and probably not new to anyone reading this, but how do we put these gentiles to whom Mark is writing into the city of Rome where Irenaeus and Clement of Alexandria claim Peter preached?
+Well, there are Latinisms transliterated into the Greek found in Mark’s narrative.
+First, in Mark.
 6:27 he uses spekoulator (G4688) for and executioner which is derived from the Latin specularorius meaning, guard, spy, investigator.
 In Mark 7:4 xestes (G3582), sextarius in the Latin, is used for pots.
 In Mark 15:39, 44-45 Mark uses kenturion (G2760) for centurion (Latin = centurio), yet both Matthew and Luke use the Greek equivalent, hekatontraches (G1543).